DiogoAbu/react-native-template-superop/README.md

   npx react-native init MyApp --template react-native-template-superop
   ```
 - When asked to enter the url, paste it and press enter.
+- Open the TEMPLATE.md file to see other configurations you can make.

 ## 💬 Contributing